Cat & Dog Vaccinations in Warrick County

 Customizing Your Pet’s Vaccination Schedule

 Vaccines need to be updated every 1-3 years to remain effective, since the antibodies that they generate fade over time.
 Ideally, vaccinating should begin when a pet is a puppy and kitten.
 Once they become adults, most vaccines are updated annually.
 We’ll be glad to examine your pet and assess their lifestyle to customize a vaccination schedule specifically for them at their next wellness exam.
-If you need to schedule an exam, or if you have any questions about the benefits of cat and dog vaccinations, give us a call!
+If you need to make an appointment, or if you have any questions about the benefits of cat and dog vaccinations, give us a call in Boonville at (812) 897-4855 or in Newburgh at (812) 853-6041!